elliotyim/json-explorer/README.md

 <div align="center">

-**JSON Explorer** is the simple JSON editor with powerful UI for you
+**JSON Explorer** is a simple JSON editor with a powerful UI for you

 </div>

 ## Main Features

-- Explore JSON with simple UI
+- Explore JSON with a simple UI
   - Drag to select
   - Shift, Ctrl(Command) key for multi selection/deselection
 - CRUD items: object, array or any value supported in JSON
-- Search any item you need
+- Search for any item you need
 - Import & Export JSON files
 - Undo & Redo features for some mistakes
 - Keyboard inputs are also supported